Why Create an Instance

-To use our services you need to create an instance first in order to use it.
-This means you will set everything up according to your needs, create the instance and then connect to it via SSH key.
+To start using our services, you first need to create an instance tailored to your requirements, then connect to it using an SSH key.

 Important: If you are using Genesis Cloud through public API, use our developers' guide here: Getting Started

-Navigate to the instance creation page by clicking 'Create New Instance' in your console dashboard and complete the following steps:
+Navigate to the instance creation page by clicking 'Create new Instance' button in your console dashboard and complete the following steps:

-1. Select the data center 'Location' that better suits your needs.
-More information on that are here
+2. Select the data center 'Location' that better suits your needs.
+More information on that is here.

-5. To access your instance securely at a later stage, add your set-up 'SSH Key' here or generate a 'Password' (We strongly recommend to use SSH Key while creating the instance).
+6. To access your instance securely at a later stage, select your already set-up 'SSH Key' here or generate a 'Password' (learn how to generate SSH key pair and upload SSH public key to the console here)We strongly recommend to use SSH Key while creating the instance.

-7. Finally, choose if you want to have a 'Floating IP' for your instance.
-This means that the public IP address will remain associated with that instance for its entire lifecycle.
+8. Choose if you want to have a 'Floating IP' for your instance.
+This means that the public IP address will remain associated with that instance for its entire lifecycle (learn how to create floating IP here)

 • Creating the instance might take a few minutes.
-Once this step is done, you can connect to your instance via SSH key.
+Once this step is done, you can access your instance via SSH key.
 Once you are done with your usage, come back to the instance page and stop the instance.

 • One of our main claims is being accessible to our customers.
 This means we want you to focus on your project and set up the Genesis Cloud services in no time.